mbeckem/tiro/docs/design/heap.md

 The tiro vm uses a custom heap layout for the memory used by tiro objects, which is described in this document.

+## Prior Art

+Many techniques and design elements in this document are well known in the garbage collection community or in the literature.
+Some elements (e.g. page layout) are based on [LuaJIT's proposed new garbage collector][1] in a heavily simplified manner.

 ## Requirements and Constraints

 -   The heap should allow for reasonable efficient allocation of new objects.